-To fully adapt to new digital ways of working demands a revolution in the way organizations operates.
-Digital transformation describes a radical shift in the way organizational structures, processes and models are reorganized to fully leverage the potential of digital technologies.
+Fully adapting to new digital methods of working demands a revolution in the way organizations operate.
+Digital transformation is a radical shift in the way organizational structures, processes, and models are reorganized in order to fully leverage the potential of digital technology.

-It’s widely acknowledged that new digital technologies will soon begin to impact on the healthcare industry.
-Innovative software, applied analytics and new devices are going to impact on how healthcare is delivered and consumed.
+It’s widely acknowledged that new digital technology will soon begin to impact the healthcare industry.
+Innovative software, applied analytics, and new devices are set to impact how healthcare is delivered and consumed.

-Wearable devices are likely to change how we monitor health and well-being, big data is going to influence diagnostics and treatments and telemedicine and robot surgery is going to alter the patient-physician relationship.
+Wearable devices are likely to change how we monitor health and well-being, big data is set to influence diagnostics and treatments, and telemedicine and robotic surgery will alter the patient-physician relationship.

-In order to get the most out of these changes and also to cope with the demands of technological change, the healthcare industry is going to have to undergo considerable re-organization.
+In order to get the most out of these changes and cope with the demands of technological change, the healthcare industry is going to have to undergo considerable reorganization.

-Change and progress are already well-integrated into the medical field – practitioners are used to adopting new findings, new technologies and new approaches into their daily work.
+Change and progress are already well-integrated in the medical field.
+Practitioners are used to adopting new findings, technology, and approaches into their daily work.
 What’s changed is the pace at which this now happens.

-Technology with healthcare applications is moving much more quickly than ever before; so quickly that it’s difficult for the industry’s existing practices for adapting to new technologies to adapt.
+Technology with healthcare applications is growing faster than ever before—so quickly, in fact, that it’s difficult for the industry’s existing practices for adapting to new technologies to even adapt themselves.

-Combined with the even more recent leaps forward in AI and computer processing power, the potential for genetics-based medical interventions is now colossal.
-The problem is, there’s a massive shortage of skills in this area.
-It’s thought around half of genetic counselling roles in the US go unfilled and medical genetic residencies also fail to find qualified candidates.
+Combined with even more recent leaps in AI and computer processing power, the potential for genetics-based medical interventions is huge.
+The problem is that there’s a massive shortage of skills in this area.
+It’s thought that around half of genetic counselling jobs in the U.S. go unfilled and medical genetic residencies are failing to produce qualified candidates.

-Canada is also facing shortages in clinical geneticists.
-There are many solutions to this – such as investing in funded training schemes and engaging with careers services to promote these kinds of clinical roles.
+U.S. neighbor Canada is also facing shortages in clinical geneticists.
+There are many solutions to this, such as investing in funded training schemes and engaging with career services to promote these clinical roles.

-Even with these encouragements, it takes many years to study for this kind of position.
-Labor supply isn’t able to respond as speedily as the pace of technological change demands.
+Even with this encouragement, it takes many years to study for these positions.
+Labor supply isn’t able to respond at the quick pace that technological change demands.

-Unless the industry can move quickly to offer new technologies to patients, the industry will simply fail to keep up with demand.
-There’s a danger that patients will simply by-pass mainstream practitioners and seek solutions that are unregulated.
+Unless the industry can move quickly to offer new technology to patients, it will simply fail to keep up with demand.
+There’s a danger that patients will bypass mainstream practitioners to seek unregulated solutions.

-There’s a danger of false positives leading to unnecessary interventions, or false negatives that fail to recognize risk.
+Yet the prohibitive costs of skin cancer screening and long wait times can deter patients from seeking proper medical help.
 Because the industry isn’t meeting demand, it’s not there for patients when they need appropriate medical information.

 A new role?

-Perhaps the biggest element of cultural changed health practitioners face is adjusting to a new reality where patients play a more active and informed role in their own care.
-Technology will become an intermediary in the relationship between practitioner and patient.
-Patients are no longer passive; instead, they have tools and information to take a more active role in their own health.
+Perhaps the biggest element of cultural change that health practitioners face is adjusting to a new reality, where patients play a more active and informed role in their own care.
+Technology is destined to become an intermediary in the relationship between practitioner and patient.
+Patients are no longer passive.
+Instead, they have tools and information to take a more active role in their own health.

-More worryingly, patients are also effecting change themselves.
-Under the moniker #wearenotwaiting, diabetes patients drove a movement to hack their own health and develop new tools to manage their condition, including an artificial pancreas device without following conventional regulatory approaches.
+Increasingly, patients are also effecting change themselves.
+Under the hashtag #WeAreNotWaiting, diabetes patients drove a movement to take their health into their own hands and develop new tools to manage their condition, including an artificial pancreas, without following conventional regulatory approaches.

-Part of the issue is that the conventional route to the approval of new health products is by necessity slow – health tech is carefully regulated and clinical trials take a long time.
+Part of the issue is that the conventional route to the approval of new health products is by necessity slow.
+Health tech is carefully regulated and clinical trials take time.

-The long delay getting new technology applications into patient use is one of the main reasons why conventional providers are being bypassed in favor of fast-moving new entrants that aren’t conventionally regulated.
-Patients expect to be able to use new applications more quickly than the industry can affect.
+The long delay in putting new technology applications to use is one of the main reasons conventional providers are being bypassed in favor of fast-moving new entrants that aren’t conventionally regulated.
+Patients expect to be able to use new applications more quickly than the industry can regulate them.

-Lack of access to care and a shortage of doctors in many parts of the world including China also leaves the healthcare industry vulnerable to being bypassed.
+Lack of access to care and a shortage of doctors in many parts of the world also leaves the healthcare industry vulnerable to being bypassed.

-Already patients are commissioning their own genetic screening tests using services such as 23andMe, taking swabs for sexually transmitted infections and monitoring their own health information using wearable technologies such as insulin pumps and glucose monitoring devices.
+Already patients are commissioning their own genetic screening tests using services such as 23andMe, taking swabs for STDs, and monitoring their own health information using wearable technology such as insulin pumps and glucose-monitoring devices.

-Perhaps the healthcare industry should accept its reduced role and instead work within the new reality.
-If patients are able to drive their own healthcare, conventional practitioners could choose to reposition themselves to support this and educate the patient to understand their own health.
+Perhaps the healthcare industry should accept its reduced role and work within the new reality.
+If patients are able to drive their own healthcare, conventional practitioners can choose to reposition themselves to support this movement and educate patients so they can better understand their own health.

-This would be a big cultural change for an industry that has been accustomed to holding all the cards.
+This would be a big cultural change for an industry that’s used to holding all the cards.
 With patients able to commission their own tests, access their own health information, and monitor their own health, practitioners may need to take a back seat.